Ivan Toney heading to Saudi Arabia after Brentford accept Al-Ahli bid

 Neto’s arrival in north London will pave the way for England goalkeeper Aaron Ramsdale to complete a permanent switch to Southampton.

-“I think it will be massive,” boss Russell Martin said of Ramsdale’s imminent’s arrival before Southampton’s Premier League visit to Brentford on Saturday.
+“I think it will be massive,” boss Russell Martin said of Ramsdale’s imminent arrival before Southampton’s Premier League visit to Brentford on Saturday.

 “Some of the guys will be surprised that he is coming but I think it is big.
 He wants to be here.
 I think it will give everyone a lift.

-“It will be a big call if we get Aaron on time for tomorrow’s game, so I feel for Alex [McCarthy, Saints goalkeeper].
+“It will be a big call if we get Aaron in time for tomorrow’s game, so I feel for Alex [McCarthy, Saints goalkeeper].
 It is a really tough part of football.”

 Wolves have signed another England goalkeeper with Sam Johnstone joining from Crystal Palace on a four-year contract, with the 31-year-old costing a reported £10m fee.